 The New Epicenter

 In the last few weeks, the United States has become the epicenter of the pandemic.
-South America, and specifically Brazil, appear to be the hardest-hit countries at present, but the southern United States is clearly seeing new peaks in the disease.
+South America, and specifically Brazil, appear to be the hardest-hit country at present, but the southern United States is clearly seeing new peaks in the disease.

 The first U.S. peak was in late April with 36,000 cases per day.
 On June 26, a new peak was reached at 47,000 cases in 1 day.
-In the last 4 days, case count declined back to about 42,000 cases per day.
+In the last 4 days, the case count declined back to about 42,000 cases per day.
 We cannot say that we have passed another peak, but this decrease of more than 10% is a good sign.

 Seven states have recorded their highest levels of hospitalization.
 However, the number of hospitalizations is not equivalent to the number of patients hospitalized.
 Florida for example has seen record numbers of hospitalizations but simultaneously reports more bed and ICU capacity.
-This reflects both the younger range of the patient’s being hospitalized, and the relative effectiveness of treatment for the most ill patients.
+This reflects both the younger range of the patients being hospitalized, and the relative effectiveness of treatment for the most ill patients.

 Importantly though, case numbers do not tell the whole story.
 Deaths per day in the United States peaked at about 2,800 on April 22, but as of yesterday deaths were about 280/day and continuing to drop.
 The two key factors related to this difference are the much younger age of the population infected, and that the at-risk members of society have recognized the importance of taking measures to be protected.

-Please remember that antibody testing can never be used to determine the presence or absence of disease, only the PCR testing with nasal or throat swabs or saliva can do that.
+Please remember that antibody testing can never be used to determine the presence or absence of disease, only PCR testing with nasal or throat swabs or saliva can do that.
 The most accurate machines for performing the testing continue to be the large laboratory-based machines.
 The point-of-care testing machines are only useful for proving the presence of disease when symptoms already make that highly likely.
 A point-of-care test should generally not be used to prove someone is noninfectious, and, a laboratory-based negative only gives an indication that someone is noninfectious for the 2 full days following the test.
 Note that this does not help much if the test takes 48 hours to return as is commonly the case.
 The issues with unacceptably high false-negative rates are still there.

 Some interesting data is developing from around the world related to antibodies.
 In the United States, the Centers for Disease Control and protection stated they believe that approximately 6% of the population has been infected at some point with COVID-19.
 In New York City, this number is believed to be over 20%.
 However, 20% is only about one-third of what is required to reach herd immunity.